control-spiderman/ECGFM-KED/README.md

 # ECGFM-KED

-This repository is accompanying our article **Foundation Model of ECG:  Diagnostics and explanations of any disease, form, or rhythm on any ECG**
+This repository is accompanying our article **Foundation Model of ECG Diagnosis: Signal-Language Pre-training Enhanced by Domain-Specific Knowledge**

 To install Python dependencies:

 ```
+# python version is 3.8.18
 pip install -r requirements.txt
 ```

 ## Data
+### MIMIC-IV
+1. Download raw data from https://physionet.org/content/mimic-iv-ecg/1.0/ and store it in./dataset/mimiciv/
+2. Modify and run the python file: ./dataset/mimiciv/data_process.py

 ### PTB-XL
 1. Download raw data from https://physionet.org/content/ptb-xl/1.0.1/ and store it in./dataset/ptb-xl/
-2. Modify and run the python file: ./dataset/ptb-xl/data_preprocess.py and ./dataset/ptb-xl/report_translation.py
+2. Modify and run the python file: ./dataset/ptb-xl/data_preprocess.py
-> note: run ./dataset/label_augmentation.py for label augmentation

 ### georgia
 1. Download raw data from https://moody-challenge.physionet.org/2020/ and store it in./dataset/georgia/
 2. Modify and run the python file: ./dataset/georgia/data_preprocess.py